aosabook/500lines/static-analysis/StaticAnalysisChapter.md

  :y
 ~~~

 Symbols are a special type for representing the names of variables, constants, functions, and modules.
-They are a different type from strings because the specifically represent the name of a program construct.
+They are a different type from strings because they specifically represent the name of a program construct.

 ~~~
 julia> e.args[2] # three lists of variable metadata